 Interest won’t begin to accrue on subsidized student loan money until six months after you have graduated.
 So, if you keep your refund, you don’t have to worry about racking up interest charges on the debt you owe while you’re in school.

-For that reason Orsolini argues students shouldn’t give back any “extra” subsidized loan money until they are in their last semester of college.
+For that reason Orsolini said that students shouldn’t give back any “extra” subsidized loan money until they are in their last semester of college.

-“Until you know for sure that you’ve made it to the finish line, hang on to that money because you never know what is going to happen,” says Orsolini.
-He recommends placing excess financial aid funds into a 529 college savings account, where it can grow, and you can use the money if you plan to attend graduate school.
+“Until you know for sure that you’ve made it to the finish line, hang on to that money because you never know what is going to happen,” Orsolini said.
+He recommended placing excess financial aid funds into a 529 college savings account, where it can grow, and you can use the money if you plan to attend graduate school.

 Warning: Orsolini’s method takes a lot of self-restraint.